-As a future-but-not-yet hugely successful startup, you want a business name that grabs the attention of all who hear it and holds on with a death grip.
+As a future-but-not-yet hugely successful startup, you want a business name that grabs the attention of all who hear it and holds on with a tight grip.
+But choosing a company name is a common obstacle for new entrepreneurs.

 In this article, we’ll show you how to come up with the perfect catchy name for your new venture by brainstorming and making sure your name is: